easysoftware/developer-portal-devs/docs/Frontend_tutorials/FE-Testing.md

 ## Connection to GitlabCI – internal usage

-> At GitlabCI there is a playwright stage for running examples "automatically".
+> In GitlabCI there is a playwright stage for running examples "automatically".

 To execute a playwright test in GitlabCI we use docker image.
 For each branch, new docker image is being created, which is saved in Gitlab registers: https://git.easy.cz/devel/devel/container_registry.